mafintosh/level-filesystem/README.md

 # level-filesystem

-(TO BE) A full implementation of the fs module in leveldb (except sync ops)
+A full implementation of the fs module in leveldb (except sync ops)

 	npm install level-filesystem